 - Root CA:

-Note that these certificates are provided in .pem format and can be converted to other formats if required by the CPE.
+These certificates are provided in .pem format and can be converted to other formats if required by the CPE.

 Test Cases & Test Modules